 Check for hours of operation and days open

-Our guest speaker will be Joanne Priestland speaking about the Shelter Farm and their PEP program.
+Our guest speaker will be Bob Perkins speaking about The Gardens of Australia and New Zealand.

 As usual, we will have a Parlour Show where members display arrangements of plants from their own gardens.
-The theme for the Parlour Show this month is “April Showers Bring May Flowers”.
+The theme for the Parlour Show is yet to be decided.
+Check back for more information,

 There may also be a plant sale of plants donated by members for sale at reasonable prices.
+Past copies of Gardens West will also be available for purchase at minimal cost.
 And, of course, there will be a raffle.

 Our annual plant sale will take place at the Rollin Art Centre on